Cherry Healey: Career

-Best known for her work with light-hearted documentaries on BBC Three, including studies on drinking, childbirth, body issues, dating, and money, Healey frequently relates documentaries to her own life both during the programmes and on her blog on the BBC website.
+Best known for her work with documentaries on BBC Three, including studies on drinking, childbirth, body issues, dating, and money, Healey frequently relates documentaries to her own life both during the programmes and on her blog on the BBC website.
 She presented a mini-series called Britain's Favourite Supermarket Foods on BBC One.

 From 2015 until 2019, Healey presented the E4 spin-off The Jump: On the Piste.

 In 2018, Healey was a co-founder of The Hotbed Collective podcast, along with writer Anniki Sommerville and journalist Lisa Williams.

 Healey has also written for several publications including Grazia, You Me Baby magazine, and Cellardoor online.

-She has co-presented four series of Inside the Factory for BBC Two alongside Gregg Wallace.
+She has co-presented eight series of Inside the Factory for BBC Two alongside Gregg Wallace.
 In 2016, Healey took part in Celebrity MasterChef on BBC One.
 In 2017–2018 her BBC series Find My First Love is being syndicated in the US on FYI.